siemens/ix/packages/documentation/docs/controls/charts/special-chart.md

 # Functionalities
 <!-- introduction start -->
-ECharts offers a wide variety of different chart types and features, including interacting with charts that users need in some use cases.
+ECharts offers a wide variety of different chart types and features for enhanced visualization and charting.
 <!-- introduction end -->

 ## Examples